Multiphoton Correlations between Quantum Images: Abstract

 \section{Abstract}

-Multiphoton correlations between entangled quantum images produced through parametric downconversion are sensitive to the phase of the bi-photon wavefunction, while the 2-photon correlations are insensitive to this phase.
-To demonstrate this, we propose a simple extension of existing quantum imaging experiments in which the CCD cameras are moved out of focus.
-We provide detailed analytical predictions for the resulting 4 photon intereferences, and support these by numerical simulations.
+Experimental demonstrations of entangled quantum images produced through parametric downconversion have so far been confined to studying two photon correlations.
+Here we show that multiphoton correlations between quantum images are accessible experimentally and exhibit many new features including being sensitive to the phase of the bi-photon wavefunction.
+As a concrete example, we consider a modification of existing quantum imaging experiments in which the CCD cameras are moved out of focus, provide detailed analytical predictions for the resulting 4 photon intereferences, and support these by numerical simulations.
 The proposed experiment can also be interpreted as entanglement swapping: Bob's photons are initially unentangled, but the joint detection of Alice's photons projects Bob's photons onto an entangled state.
 The general approach proposed here can be extended to other quantum optics experiments involving high dimensional entanglement.